 I recommend using oven mitts to transfer dishes with melted chocolate from the microwave because they can be very hot.

-To cut into small squares, leave it out of the fridge for 10 to 15 minutes to allow the chocolate to soften before cutting it.
+- Squares — To cut it into evenly-sized squares, leave it out of the fridge for 10 to 15 minutes to allow the chocolate to soften before cutting it.

 Once the chocolate is set, and bark is broken or cut into pieces, store it in an airtight container in the fridge for up to 14 days.
 It can also be frozen for up to 2 months.